Mission: We enrich lives through engaging learning experiences.

 Our partnerships promote individual growth & enhance the community's quality of life.

 The Thomas Dunn Learning Center is a not-for-profit 501(c)3 organization.
 We have been providing quality, life-long learning opportunities in the St. Louis Region since 1930.
-Our free or low cost programs center around education, enrichment, and culture.
+Our free or low-cost programs center around education, civics, enrichment, and culture.

-Our mission is to enrich lives through engaging learning experiences, and to create partnerships which promote individual growth and enhance the community’s quality of life.
+Our mission: We enrich lives through engaging learning experiences.
+Our partnerships promote individual growth and enhance the community’s quality of life.

 Thomas Dunn (1842-1931) established the Thomas Dunn Home for Working Boys in St. Louis, Missouri in 1930.
 Dunn was an English immigrant who worked his way from rags to riches, but still managed to understand the hardships of the orphans he saw living on the streets of the city.
 He insisted that each boy be civically engaged, learned to cook and sew, took art or music lessons, and was reading a book at all times.
 Dunn died of pneumonia just one year after opening the home, but his diligence, compassion, and generosity in establishing Thomas Dunn Memorials laid the foundation for what has become a unique educational opportunity for the St. Louis Region.
 In 1956, in cooperation with the City of St. Louis and the Housing Authority, the Dunn Civic Center (later known as the Clinton Peabody Community Center) was opened and more structured educational programming was introduced.
 After careful analysis, the Board of Directors closed the Thomas Dunn Home for Working Boys in 1960.
 Experiencing great success at the Clinton Peabody Community Center and always mindful of the wishes of Thomas Dunn, the educational programs expanded to the Marquette Civic and Recreation Center in 1964.
 By 1970, classes were being offered at 12 locations around the city and in 1974, a new gymnasium was built.
 Enrollment grew and the decision to build a Learning Center next to the Recreation Center was realized in 1991.
 Since then, the Thomas Dunn Learning Center has successfully sustained its founder’s vision for “a learned and peaceful society” by helping thousands of participants recognize, define and realize their goals for personal growth.